-Read all the reviews from people who have tried my video courses or online piano lessons
+Read all the reviews and watch the videos from people who have tried my courses or my online piano lessons

 Money back guarantee

 I am sure you will enjoy the video course, so I am offering you the opportunity to try it out for a week.
 If you don’t like the lessons you can ask for a full refund.